MZHI/ubuntu-bash-mining/README.md

 $ crontab -e
 ```
 and set your shedule for checking.
-If you want checking status of mining no matter what user is in the system, then add this line to crontab:
+If you want checking status of mining no matter what user is in the system, then add this line to crontab (script `check_users.sh` will not be used):
 ```
 * * * * * [ubuntu-bash-mining]/check_mining.sh
 ```